IBM/CryoRL-pytorch/README.md

-# CryoRL
-Reinforcement Learning Enables Efficient CryoEM Data Collection

-## Pre-requisite

-Tested in Linux.
-Please find all package requirements in `requirements.txt` (tested).
+# CryoRL: Reinforcement-Learning powered cryoEM data collection

-## Installation
+## Step 0: Installation

-To create the usable conda environment:
+To start, create a new suitable conda environment :
 `conda create --name <env> --file requirements.txt`
 Typical installation should take only several minutes.

+For the full list of dependencies, see 'requirements.txt'.

-## Dataset
+## Step 2:

 To add new dataset, you should edit the file  `cryoRL/cryoEM_dataset.py`, and use the corresponding files in the folder `cryoRL/CryoEM_data` (and put new files into it if necessary).